Why Do People Fall for These 3 Hair Transplant Myths?

 Hair transplant success rates are impressive, and the cost has become more accessible.
 There are a few things it can’t do though, and not everyone is a good candidate.
 If you’re considering your own procedure, a great place to start is separating the facts from the fiction.
 The Toronto Hair Transplant Clinic is here to help.

 Let’s set the record straight about a few interesting facts related to hair loss.

 Wearing hats, brushing the hair, or a lack of “good circulation” to the scalp—do any of these cause pattern baldness?
 Nope.

 Another idea that’s been around as long as anyone can remember is that baldness is indicative of old age.
 The 25% of males who begin losing their hair before age 25 would beg to differ.
-It’s also incorrect to state that genetic, pattern hair loss (androgenic alopecia) affects only men.
-They’ve even nicknamed it, “male pattern hair loss”.
-While it’s true that a majority of sufferers are male, up to 50% of women will experience the same DHT-related, hormonal hair thinning, which is classified medically as androgenic alopecia.
-DHT is a hormone that causes hair los.
+It’s also incorrect to state that genetic pattern hair loss (androgenic alopecia) affects only men.
+They’ve even nicknamed it “male pattern hair loss”.
+While it’s true that the majority of sufferers are male, up to 50% of women will experience the same DHT-related, hormonal hair thinning that is classified medically as androgenic alopecia.
+DHT is a hormone that causes hair loss.

 For females, the pattern and progression of hair loss typically appear later in life and look a little different.
 Rather than beginning with a receding hairline or peaks at the temples, they’ll see overall diffused hair thinning.
 Women rarely develop the characteristic “bald spot” at the crown that their male counterparts do.
 But they will see a widening hair part and visible scalp as their hair loss accelerates, and this is understandably devastating.